boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 Dependency resolution and installation happen inside the Tykky Python 3.11 build — no external Conda, Miniforge, Mamba, module-based Python, or venv is needed.

 SmartSim is deliberately installed **after** the patched SmartRedis Python client, because `smartsim==0.8.0` otherwise tries to pull the incomplete PyPI `smartredis==0.6.1` sdist and fails to build on ARM64.
-The default build skips RedisAI and ML backends (`--skip-backends --skip-python-packages`), which is sufficient for orchestration, database startup, and tensor exchange — inference itself runs in external Python/JAX worker processes. `requirements.in` is reapplied after `smart build` as a conservative restoration step, since the SmartSim build can perturb already-installed packages.
+The default build includes the RedisAI module required for orchestration and database startup, while disabling TensorFlow, PyTorch, and ONNXRuntime model-execution backends.
+Tensor exchange remains available, and inference itself runs in external Python/JAX worker processes. `requirements.in` is reapplied after `smart build` as a conservative restoration step, since the SmartSim build can perturb already-installed packages.

 This configuration is part of the [CSC Environment Helpers Framework](https://github.com/boss507104/CSCEnvironmentHelpers).
 Production examples coupling SmartSim, SmartRedis, OpenFOAM, and JAX live in [SmartSim4CSC](https://github.com/boss507104/SmartSim4CSC).